Dubai International Advisory Consultants

 • UAE residence visa copies for existing UAE residents involved in the company

-• No-Objection Certificate (NOC) from current employer for any UAE-employed shareholders
+• No-Objection Certificate (NOC), may be requested from a current employer for UAE-employed shareholders

 Business Documents